MediaCityUK: Background

 The chosen site was the last undeveloped site at Manchester Docks, an area that had been subject to considerable investment and was emerging as a tourist destination, residential and commercial centre.
 The vision of the developers Peel Group, Salford City Council, the Central Salford Urban Regeneration Company and the Northwest Regional Development Agency was to create a significant new media city capable of competing on a global scale with developments in Copenhagen and Singapore.

 Salford City Council granted planning consent for an outline application for a multi-use development on the site involving residential, retail and studio and office space in October 2006 and consent for a detailed planning application followed in May 2007.
-In the same month the BBC Trust approved moving five London-based departments to the development.
+In the same month, the BBC Trust approved moving five London-based departments to the development.
 The departments to be moved were Sport, Children's, Learning, Future Media and Technology and Radio Five Live.

-Construction started in 2007 with the site owner, Peel Group as developer and Bovis Lend Lease as contractor.
+Construction started in 2007, with the site owner, Peel Group, as developer and Bovis Lend Lease as contractor.
 The media facilities opened in stages from 2007; the first of them, the Pie Factory, was in a refurbished bakery.
 It featured three large sound stages suitable for drama productions and commercials.

-In January 2011 Peel Media received planning permission to convert on-site offices used by Bovis Lend Lease during the construction of the first phase into the Greenhouse.
+In January 2011, Peel Media received planning permission to convert on-site offices used by Bovis Lend Lease during the construction of the first phase into the Greenhouse.

-The first trial show took place in November 2010 in Studio HQ2.
+The first trial show took place in November 2010 in Dock10 Studio HQ2.
 The half-hour test show featured a power failure and a fire drill, which involved a full evacuation of the audience and crew.
-The first programme filmed at MediaCityUK was Don't Scare the Hare in February 2011, and the first to transfer was A Question of Sport, the same month.
+The first programme filmed at Dock10 in MediaCityUK was Don't Scare the Hare in February 2011, and the first to transfer was A Question of Sport, the same month.
 BBC employees started transferring to the development in May 2011, a process that took 36 weeks.
 Director-General of the BBC Mark Thompson confirmed that up to a further 1,000 jobs could be created or transferred to the site.

-In January 2012 the BBC was accused of not supporting the community by MP, Hazel Blears, after it was reported that only 26 of 680 jobs created at the development had gone to residents of Salford.
+In January 2012, the BBC was accused of not supporting the community by the area's local MP, Hazel Blears, after it was reported that only 26 of 680 jobs created at the development had gone to residents of Salford.

 Buildings and facilities

-Traditional street names are not used in the development.
-The main thoroughfares are styled blue, white, pink, yellow, orange, purple and green where street furniture and coloured ambient lighting will be colour-coded to match.
+Traditional street names are not used in the development; instead, the main thoroughfares are styled blue, white, pink, yellow, orange, purple and green, with street furniture and ambient lighting colour-coded to match.
 A stylised map of the site has been devised.
-Landscape architects, Gillespies regenerated the brownfield site to create public spaces.
-The focal point is a piazza and landscaped park, which stretches to the ship canal around which the buildings are located.
-The piazza's two distinct areas, The Green and The Stage are capable of holding events for up to 6500 people.
-In front of The Studios there is a free-standing big screen, which is viewable from the piazza.
+Landscape architects Gillespies regenerated the brownfield site to create public spaces.
+The focal point is a piazza and landscaped park, around which the buildings are located.
+The piazza's two distinct areas, The Green and The Stage, have the capacity to hold events for up to 6,500 people.
+A free-standing big screen, in front of The Studios, is viewable from the piazza.